O-X-L/ansible-webui/docs/source/_legacy/privileges.rst

 Permissions
 ***********

-The UI at :code:`Settings - Permissions` allows you to create job, credential & repository permissions and link them to users and groups.
+The UI at :code:`System - Permissions` allows you to create job, credential & repository permissions and link them to users and groups.

 |perm_ui|